catdesk/lctrl/README.md

 Simple command line interface to control RGB light strip, best used in conjuction with the gem serialport-server but any service that takes in messages from POST requests and passes them along to the serial port will work.
 Using this you can control a RGB light strip connected to another computer that is exposing an API.

+Included is arduino code to accept json structures that provide brightness of each red, blue and green between 0-255 and the speed of which to fade to that brightness.

 ## Installation

+Install the dependencies

+    bundle

 To install it is best to put the lctrl executable your bin folder:

     cp lctrl /usr/local/bin
+    cp lsrvr /usr/local/bin

-Then you copy the config file to your home directory:
+Then you copy the config file to your home directory, update the config to suite your needs

     cp config/config.sample.yml ~/.lctrl.yml

-Then install the serialport-server gem:
+Then start the server

-    gem install serialport-server

-Run the serialport-server:

-    serialport-server /dev/ttyACM0 -hp 8783 -wp 8784 -sp 8785
+    lsrvr --server desk

 Then you can use the ltctrl command to control the lights.

 ## Usage

     Usage:
     Please specify colors by name, json or rgb: